On the fixation probability of an advantageous allele in a population with skewed offspring distribution: Introduction

 In the case of a Moran model in the attraction of Kingman's coalescent ($\Lambda=\delta_0$), the stationary distribution of $A_{eq}^{(N)}$ is known to be a binomial random variable with parameters $N$ and $\frac{2 s_N}{ 2 s_N +1}$ conditioned to be larger than $0$ as for example observed in \cite{BoeGoPoWa1} or \cite{Cordero2017}.
 Applying \eqref{eq:expression for the surv prob} then yields Haldane's asymptotic.

-\item The case $\alpha=1$, i.e. in the domain of attraction of a Bolthausen-Sznitman coalescent, has been considered in \cite{H18}.
-In this regime the pair coalescence probability $c_N$ fulfils $c_N\sim\frac{1}{\log(N)}$ and hence for a regime of moderate selection we suggest to consider with $0<b<1$, see Remark \ref{Remark: moderate selection}.
-A to Definition \ref{Def ASG} analogously defined ancestral selection graph has the transition rates $\tilde{r}_{n,m}$ from $n$ to $m$:
+\item The case $\alpha=1$, i.e.\ in the domain of attraction of a Bolthausen-Sznitman coalescent, has been considered in \cite{H18}.
+In this regime the pair coalescence probability $c_N$ fulfils $c_N\sim\frac{1}{\log(N)}$ and hence for a regime of moderate selection we suggest to consider with $0<b<1$, see Subsection~\ref{sec: moderate selection}.
+An ancestral selection graph which is analogous to the one from Definition~\ref{Def ASG} for the case $\alpha=1$ has transition rates $\tilde{r}_{n,m}$ from $n$ to $m$ of the following form:

-Hence, the upwards drift is $\sim n s_N$ and since $\sum_{j=1}^{n-1} \frac{n-j}{(n-j+1)(n-j)} \sim \log(n)$ the downwards drift $\sim c_N n \log(n) = \frac{n \log(n)}{\log N}.$ Upwards and downwards drift cancel, if This suggests that the probability of fixation of an allele with selective advantage $s_N= \left(\frac{1}{\log(N)}\right)^b$ is asymptotically
+Hence, the upwards drift is $\sim n s_N$ and since $\sum_{j=1}^{n-1} \frac{n-j}{(n-j+1)(n-j)} \sim \log(n)$ the downwards drift $\sim c_N n \log(n) = \frac{n \log(n)}{\log N}.$ Upwards and downwards drift cancel if This suggests that the probability of fixation of an allele with selective advantage $s_N= \left(\frac{1}{\log(N)}\right)^b$ is asymptotically

 This coincides with (the heuristic) formula (16) in \cite{H18} for the fixation probability of an advantageous allele when $s= \frac{1}{\log(N)^b}$ and $x_0 = \frac{1}{N}$.
-One should be able to prove rigorously the asymptotic \eqref{FixBS} with a similar approach as in the proof of Theorem \ref{Theorem continous}. \end{itemize} \end{rem}
+One should be able to prove rigorously the asymptotic \eqref{FixBS} with a similar approach as in the proof of Theorem \ref{Theorem continous}. \end{itemize}